grexi/documentation/Guides/Ruby/Ruby on Rails.md

 gem 'jquery-rails'
 ~~~

-Don't forget to run the `bundle install` command.
+Don't forget to run the `bundle install` command after you saved your changes.
+Note that this might fail in certain operating systems due to missing
+dependencies.
+In that case you can ignore installing the production gems
+locally by executing `bundle install --without production`.

 Finally, change the "production" section of `config/database.yml` file to:
 ~~~